adaltas/node-nikita/docs/content/action/handler.md

 ## Style

-You will probably never see a handler function defined by the `handler` property.
+You will probably not see a handler function defined with the `$handler` property.
 Instead, we define it with an alternative syntax by providing the handler function as an independent argument.
-The example above is preferably rewritten as:
+The example above is commonly rewritten as:

 ```js
 nikita